mejiaj/mejiaj/src/pages/colophon.md

 ## Accessibility

-The baseline for accessibility is **WCAG 2.2 AA**.
-This is what we used in the U.S. Web Design System.
-I also use the Deque Axe plugin[^5] for testing.
+Accessibility is a priority.
+My baseline is **WCAG 2.2 AA** and use the Deque Axe plugin[^5] for testing.
+In 2025, I added automated checks with pa11y.
+If you want to learn more about it, checkout my blog post [Automated accessibility testing in Astro with Pa11y CI](/blog/post/09-15-2025-astro-a11y).

 ## Future goals